git-for-windows/setup-git-for-windows-sdk/README.md

 Please note that only the `build-installers` and the `full` flavors are available for `i686`.

+### Verbosity

+By default, this Action prints a line whenever 250 items were extracted (this does not work for the `full` flavor, where this Action is silent by default).
+It can be overridden by setting the input parameter `verbose`; setting it to a number will show updates whenever that many items were extracted.
+Setting it to `false` will suppress progress updates.
+Setting it to `true` will print every extracted file (this also works for the `full` flavor).

 ## Developing _this_ Action

 > First, you'll need to have a reasonably modern version of `node` handy, such as Node 12.